DavidMGilbert/uplo-support-docs/your-sia-wallet/how-to-send-siacoins.md

 ## Did you know?

-You can also send Siafunds by using the dropdown next to Siacoin.
+You can also send UploFunds by using the dropdown next to UploCoin.
 This option won't be selectable unless you also have some in your wallet.
-[Learn about Siafunds.](../siafunds/what-are-siafunds.md)
+[Learn about UploFunds.](../uplofunds/what-are-uplofunds.md)

 ![](../.gitbook/assets/send-7.png)